grafana/loki/docs/configuration/README.md

   # Set to true to force the request to use path-style addressing
   [s3forcepathstyle: <boolean> | default = false]

-  # Configure the DynamoDB conection
+  # Configure the DynamoDB connection
   dynamodbconfig:
     # URL for DynamoDB with escaped Key and Secret encoded.
 If only region is specified as a
     # host, the proper endpoint will be deduced.
 Use inmemory:///<bucket-name> to